 There are sites that serve to report cases of anonymous usage and private complaints, domestic abuse, and violence, government oppression, among other segments.
 It is also used by governments for covert FBI operations.

-Unfortunately, the scam is everywhere when it comes to the virtual universe, especially in this dark side.
-They use their best features (privacy and anonymity) to lead several illegal activities which you should avoid facing.
+Unfortunately, scam is everywhere when it comes to the virtual universe, especially in this dark side.
+They use their best features (privacy and anonymity) to lead several illegal activities, which you should avoid facing.

 How to access the Dark Web?